ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

   [I-D.ietf-pquip-pqt-hybrid-terminology], we will use the more general term 'hybrid signature scheme' instead of requiring one post-quantum and one traditional algorithm (i.e., PQ/T hybrid signature schemes) to allow also the combination of several post-quantum algorithms.
-The term 'composite' scheme is often used as a synonym for 'hybrid scheme'.
-This is different from [I-D.ietf-pquip-pqt-hybrid-terminology] where the term is used at the protocol level.
+The term 'composite scheme' is sometimes used as a synonym for 'hybrid scheme'.
+This is different from [I-D.ietf-pquip-pqt-hybrid-terminology] where the term is used as a specific instantiation of hybrid schemes such that "where multiple cryptographic algorithms are combined to form a single key or signature such that they can be treated as a single atomic object at the protocol level."
+To avoid confusing we will avoid the term 'composite scheme'.

 - Hybrid signature: A hybrid signature is the output of the hybrid signature scheme's signature generation.
-As synonyms we might use 'composite signature' or 'dual signature'.
+As synonyms we might use 'dual signature'.
 For example, NIST define a dual signature as "two or more signatures on a common message" [NIST_PQC_FAQ].
+For the same reason as above we will avoid using the term 'composite signature' although it sometimes appears as synonym for 'hybrid/dual signature'.

 - Component (signature) scheme: Component signature schemes are the cryptographic algorithms contributing to the hybrid signature scheme.
 This has